-The Martindale Round is a Lakeland circuit of excellent fells which is rarely achieved.
-Starting near Howtown the route covers Angetarn Crags and the lesser spotted Beda Fell, Rest Dodd and the Nab.
+The Martindale Round is a Lakeland walk over excellent fells which is rarely done.
+Starting near Howtown the route covers Angletarn Crags and the lesser spotted Beda Fell, Rest Dodd and the Nab.

 I completed a walk on Beda Fell in Martindale a few weeks ago and felt vaguely unsatisfied.
-Not so much due to the quality of Beda Fell itself, which is lovely, but I had a desire to carry on.
-Angletarn Crags is one of the most enticing spots in the Lake District anyway, the little rocky twin summits providing fabulous views both near and far.
-Further on the route passes over the bulk of Rest Dodd before descending steeply.
-Cross a peat hag before heading up to the graceful peak of the Nab.
+Not so much due to the quality of Beda Fell itself, which is lovely, but the feeling I that there was more to do.
+Further on Angletarn Crags is one of the most enticing spots in the Lake District, the small rocky twin summits providing fabulous views both near and far.
+Further on the route passes over the bulk of Rest Dodd before descending steeply to the north.
+The graceful peak of the Nab is the final fell but only after a short battle with some peat hags.

-Heading for the Nab caused Wainwright some grief in the past.
-Now it is fine.
-Cross the wall to its right and continue through some peat hags before a short climb arrives at the summit.
+Heading for the Nab caused Wainwright a moral dilemma in the past.
+Before the right to roam act in 2000 the landowner was not keen on any walkers on his land.
+There was no right of way so he was entitled to stop visitors.
+It is not the case any more.
+Cross the wall on its right edge and continue through some peat hags before a short climb arrives at the summit.
 The descent is more challenging.
 Heading directly north from the summit leads to some very steep land, possibly dangerous in the wet.
-It is therefore best to return to the col and head west to join a path heading to Dale Head farm.
+It is therefore best to return a couple of hundred metres and head west to join a path heading to Dale Head farm.

 The Nab is the home for a herd of Red Deer.
 I have spotted them on each of my visits and they make for a pleasant sight.
 They are said to be the purest herd in the country.